bevry-archive/documentation/taskgroup/01-docs/01-guide.html.md

 ```

 Expecting the completion callback to fire right away.
 However, as the TaskGroup is just an event emitter, the completion listener is only fired at the point in time when the `complete` event is emitted.
 As such, you should always add your completion listener before you run your task or taskgroup, never after.

+### Legacy Environments

+In Node v0.8 and browser environments, TaskGroup may not be able to catch all thrown errors due to the lack of usable [domains](http://nodejs.org/docs/v0.10.35/api/domain.html) in those environments (domains only became usable in Node v0.10.0 and above).

+To help ensure errors are caught in all environments, be sure to always follow the [best practices for error handling](http://stackoverflow.com/a/7313005), regardless of your environment.

 ### Graduation